Traditional Eggnog Recipe with or without Alcohol

-The recipe came from my friend, Jeannie (different from this Jeanne who I've posted recipes from in the past) — she said she often gives it to her teenage boys to get extra protein in them for their growing bodies.
+The recipe came from my friend, Jeannie (different from this Jeanne) — she said she often gives it to her teenage boys to get extra protein in them for their growing bodies.
 This is much better for you than any “protein drink” you may have had in the past, and the eggnog you see at the store has disgusting ingredients.
-This one is ALL real food and nutrient-dense!
+This one is made with ALL real food and it's nutrient-dense too!
 I love how this recipe includes whey.
 I know some drink it straight for health reasons, but I doubt I could do that, so this is a much tastier idea…

 I had to adjust her amounts a little because this made too much for my blender.
 (I found this out after an unfortunate experience…)